Ne0n09/cloudflared-remotefalcon/README.md

 2. Click Networks
 3. Create a tunnel
 4. Select Cloudflared and click Next
 5. Pick any name you would like for your tunnel.
+Example: rf-yourdomain
 6. Save tunnel
 7. Select Docker under choose your environment
 8. Copy the whole 'docker run cloudflare' command and paste it into a notepad.